What You Need to Be a Minimalist Full-time RVer

 And the storage issue is not limited to outdoor equipment or weather-related supplies.
 What about extra food?
 When you live in a camper, you’re not packing food for just a weekend getaway.
 You’re packing all the food and cooking utensils for everyday meal preparation and there are times when you may be a hundred miles or more from the nearest store.

-With a very small refrigerator and freezer, you’ll need to rely on dry goods or canned foods, but all of it takes up space and many campers are short on storage space.
-If you’re willing to park your rig near an urban center, you could eat out more often or purchase smaller quantities more frequently, but you can’t always be that close to a grocery store.
+With a very small refrigerator and freezer, you’ll need to rely on dry goods or canned foods.
+But all of it takes up space.
+Many campers are short on good storage space.
+Are you willing to park your rig near an urban center?
+If so, you can eat out more often or purchase smaller quantities more frequently.
+But you can’t always be that close to a grocery store.

 Over the past 20 years of RVing, we have camped in dozens of places that just didn’t have any nearby restaurants or groceries.
 We ate what we had with us and that was all.
 If you’re in a small truck camper, camper van, or pop-up trailer, you may not have enough storage to sustain a comfortable full-time lifestyle.